funvill/polarity-bullet-hell/docs/04-game-feel.md

 - Directional Damage Indicators: Small UI or sprite cues showing where incoming damage originates.
 - Weapon Recoil Animations: Slight gun “kick” and sprite recoil synced to each shot improve tactile feel.
 - Bullet Trails / Glow: Faint particle trails behind bullets add velocity perception and make dodging clearer.
-- Slow-Mo on Kill / Boss Break: Brief time dilation when killing a boss or finishing a wave intensifies drama.
+- Don't do this - Slow-Mo on Kill / Boss Break: Brief time dilation when killing a boss or finishing a wave intensifies drama.

 ## 🧠 Player Control and Flow